mslinn/config/README.md

 If you want to examine transitive dependencies, see the [dependencyReport](https://github.com/mslinn/dependencyReport) and [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) SBT plug-ins.

-The URI can point to an file contained in this plug-in, a file on your local machine, or a file provided by a web server; URIs must comply with the [java.net.URI](http://docs.oracle.com/javase/7/docs/api/java/net/URI.html) specification.
+The URI can point to a file on your local machine or a file provided by a web server.
+URIs must comply with the [java.net.URI](http://docs.oracle.com/javase/7/docs/api/java/net/URI.html) specification.
 When building and testing each project locally, use local config files (`file://`) for testing modifications to versioning.
 Once the modifications to your HOCON file work to your satisfaction, publish that file to its public location for usage by all of your organization's projects.